kathyrollo/jcucumberng-framework/README.md

 We will run the tests against the following web application: http://simplydo.com/projector/

-The tests will execute in [headless](https://en.wikipedia.org/wiki/Headless_browser) mode as defined in the default framework configuration.
+The tests will execute in [headless](https://en.wikipedia.org/wiki/Headless_browser) mode as defined in the default framework settings.

 Run the following commands in the cmdline:
 ~~~